asymysh/miss_me_thru_da_fon/README.md

-Rudimentary Discord bot coded in NodsJS with Discord.js
+Rudimentary Discord bot coded in python utilising Twilio's REST API to call you when youre out cold.
-Feel free to add a star ⭐ to the repository if the bot helped you save time :_)
+Feel free to add a star ⭐ to the repository if the bot saved your day :_)

-💰💼 Verification: -1, -2, -3... { -n } will rename the channel to "n" + "verified"
-👩🖨️ Resetting: -1r , -2r, -3r... { -nr } will reset the name to "n"
+👩🖨️ Gotta Call 'em All: !screamnshout to call all the listed numbers on the database.
-⚙️✉️ Ping: -ping to check the status of the bot
+⚙️✉️ Ping: !ping to ping the running status